joakimtveter/code-showcase/readme.md

 }
 ```

-## Mulitple choice feedback question with exclusive answers
+## Mulitple choice survey question with exclusive answers

-This code was part of a feedback form prototype for a client.
+This code was part of a feedback survey prototype for a client.
 The client is moving forward with the project and the code will be used in the final product.
 The stack was Vite, React, React Router, Formik, and Material UI.
 The prodotype used Firebase as a backend to store the form submissons.
-The final product will use an excisting .NET platform to generate questions and store the result.
+The final product will use an excisting dotNET platform to generate questions and store the results.

 ### Custom Checkbox component

+The component is wraped with Formik useField hook to get access to the formik state and helpers.
+This is the best way I have found to make Formik and Material UI work together.

 ```js
 import { useField } from 'formik';